-- What do I collect (Beanie Babies, flashlights, baseball cards, etc.)?
+- What do I collect (flashlights, baseball cards, etc.)?

 The answers to these questions can give you clues about leisure activities you might enjoy.
 Sometimes it’s uncomfortable when you first try something new – stick it out for a while because you might just decide you like it!

-Here are some ideas of social and recreational activities you might consider trying:
+Here are some ideas of advocacy and activism activities you might consider trying: